-BigMLer can also help you to measure the performance of your models.
+BigMLer can also help you to measure the performance of your supervised models (decision trees, ensembles and logistic regressions).
 The simplest way to build a model and evaluate it all at once is which will build the source, dataset and model objects for you using 80% of the data in your training file chosen at random.
 After that, the remaining 20% of the data will be run through the model to obtain the corresponding evaluation.
-You can use the same procedure with a previously existing source or dataset